imjoseangel/microservice-arquitecture/README.md

 #### 3.2.2.3 Terraform.
 Versioned modules

-Following the structure defined in the [Important](#3211-important-files-and-directories), it is important to define a release strategy for the modules.
-If you’re using GitHub, you can use the GitHub UI to create a release, which will create a tag under the hood.
+Following the structure defined in the [Important Files and Directories Section](#3211-important-files-and-directories), it is a good thing defining a release strategy for the modules.

+You can use the GitHub [actions](https://github.com/imjoseangel/ansiblecommon/blob/devel/.github/workflows/release.yml) to create a release, which will create a tag under the hood.

 Now you can use this versioned module in both staging and production by specifying a Git URL in the source parameter.